neah1/hetsort_cuda_shellsort/notes/hetsort.md

 - Add extra mem for thrustsort
 - Fix inplace: SOME ERRORS APPEAR RANDOMLY AND THEN GO AWAY WITHOUT ANY CHANGES THE NEXT DAY.
 PROBABLY DUE TO SOME EXTERNAL VARIABLES IN THE HPC.
 - Optimize chunk so that every pass => same chunk size (NO. small chunks bad)
 - Time to retrieve freeMem info from GPU varies from machine to machine (and daily).
-Also external factor
+Also external factor.
+- Instead of inplace, double stream speed?
+Inplace was wonky to begin with.

 ### TODOs
 - 3n Thrustsorts
-- Test all sorters